TEMPORARY PROGRAM SUSPENSION

 AUSTRALIA BUSHFIRE RELIEF

 Disaster Profile: Australian Bushfires

-The dominant scope of work that has been identified is the installation of sediment fences to protect water supplies from contamination.
-This needs to be completed before the rainy season begins; it will be our first priority.
-Additional scopes of work focusing on environmental impact, habitat restoration and livelihoods support are likely to be included at a later date, and we will be working closely with relevant government departments and local communities to coordinate these activities.
+Once we commence work in Australia, our primary focus will be on installation of sediment fences to protect water supplies from contamination.
+Additional scopes of work focusing on environmental impact, habitat restoration and livelihoods support are likely to be included and we will be working closely with relevant government departments and local communities to coordinate these activities.

 A special thank you to our generous partner, Jefferies, for providing an initial 500,000 AUD grant to support the launch of our Australia Bushfire Program.

 In the News

 To learn more about the bushfires in Australia, watch the video below.